 - · Composing and performing music

 - · Learning an instrument or singing

 - · Creating music on computers

 - Learning about all types of music, including popular, classical and world

-- Have enjoyed your Music lessons during Year 7, 8 and 9
+- · Have enjoyed your Music lessons during Year 7, 8 and 9

 You will learn about the music in the Areas of Study and go on to compose music that is related to those areas.
 You will also perform a solo piece and take part in an ensemble performance.
-Most of the course is based on practical lessons using instruments, with theory being used to develop your musicianship further.
+Students must be prepared to study the theory of music to develop their musicianship further and to succeed in the examination.